 4. Remove the grapefruit and let them cool.
 When they are just warm to the touch, juice them and place the juice in the fridge to cool.

-5. Once the tequila is ready, combine it along with the grapefruit juice, the juice of two limes, the grand marnier and the remaining fruit, cut into slices.
+5. Once the tequila is ready, strain out the peppers and combine it along with the grapefruit juice, the juice of two limes, the grand marnier, and the remaining fruit, cut into slices.

 Serve the margarita on the rocks in salt rimmed glasses and enjoy!
 Actually, this drink should be enjoyed outside…it will keep you warm!